-As a promising new avenue, time-varying, or dynamic, functional connectivity approaches

-- have more recently been explored in patients with subcortical ischemic vascular disease (Yin et al., 2022; Xu et al., 2021).
-While the study of dynamic FC measures may not solve the problem of limited reliability, especially in small populations or subjects with extensive structural brain changes, it adds another temporal dimension to the study of functional brain organisation, which is otherwise overlooked.
-Importantly, FC dynamics do not only reflect moment-to-moment fluctuations in cognitive processes but are also related to brain plasticity and homeostasis (Laumann and Snyder, 2021; Laumann, Snyder, et al., 2017), which may be impaired in cSVD. - In the present paper, we aim to replicate and extend the main results of (Schlemm et al., 2022); in this recent study, the authors analyzed MR imaging and clinical data from the prospective Hamburg City Health Study (HCHS, (Jagodzinski et al., 2020)) using a coactivation pattern approach to define discrete brain states and found associations between the WMH load, time spent in high-occupancy brain states characterized by activation or suppression of the default mode network (DMN) and executive dysfunctioncognitive impairment. - The fractional occupancy of a functional MRI-derived discrete brain state is a subject-specific measure of brain dynamics defined as the proportion of BOLD volumes assigned to that state relative to all BOLD volumes acquired during a resting-state scan. - Our primary hypothesis is that the volume of supratentorial white matter hyperintensities is associated with the fractional occupancy (defined below) of DMN-related brain states in a middle-aged to elderly population mildly affected by cSVD.
-Our second hypothesis is that this fractional occupancy is associated with executive dysfunction and reduced processing speed, measured as the time to complete part B of the trail making test (TMT). - Both hypotheses will be tested in an independent subsample of the HCHS study population using the same imaging protocols, examination procedures and analysis pipelines as in (Schlemm et al., 2022).
+As a promising new avenue, time-varying, or dynamic, functional connectivity approaches have more recently been explored in patients with subcortical ischemic vascular disease 56 (Yin et al., 2022; Xu et al., 2021).
+While the study of dynamic FC measures may not solve 57 the problem of limited reliability, especially in small populations or subjects with exten-58 sive structural brain changes, it adds another - temporal - dimension to the study of 50 functional brain organisation, which is otherwise overlooked.
+Importantly, FC dynamics 60 do not only reflect moment-to-moment fluctuations in cognitive processes but are also 61 related to brain plasticity and homeostasis (Laumann and Snyder, 2021; Laumann, Sny-62 der, et al., 2017), which may be impaired in cSVD.

+In the present paper, we aim to replicate and extend the main results of (Schlemm et 63 al., 2022): in this recent study, the authors analyzed MR imaging and clinical data from the prospective Hamburg City Health Study (HCHS, (Jagodzinski et al., 2020)) using a coacti-65 vation pattern approach to define discrete brain states, and found associations between 66 the WMH load, time spent in high-occupancy brain states characterized by activation or 67 suppression of the default mode network (DMN) and cognitive impairment.
+Specifically, 68 every 4.7-fold increase in WMH volume was associated with a 0.95-fold reduction of 60 the odds of occupying a DMN-related brain state; every 2.5 seconds (i.e., one repetition 70 time) not spent in one of those states was associated with a 1.06-fold increase of TMT-B 71

+72 completion times.

+The fractional occupancy of a functional MRI-derived discrete brain state is a subject specific measure of brain dynamics defined as the proportion of BOLD volumes assigned to that state relative to all BOLD volumes acquired during a resting-state scan.

+Our primary hypothesis is that the volume of supratentorial white matter hyperintensities is associated with the fractional occupancy of DMN-related brain states in a middleaged to elderly population mildly affected by cSVD.
+Our second secondary hypothesis is that this fractional occupancy is associated with executive dysfunction and reduced pro-

+80 cessing speed, measured as the time to complete part B of the trail making test (TMT).

+Both hypotheses will be tested in an independent subsample of the HCHS study popuas in (Schlemm et al., 2022).
 The robustness of associations will be explored in a multiverse approach by varying key steps in the analysis pipeline.

+82 lation using the same imaging protocols, examination procedures and analysis pipelines